8 Voting Moments That Changed the Course of US History

 Willie Velásquez and a group of fellow Mexican-American political activists founded the Southwest Voter Registration Education Project (SVREP) in 1974, making it the first and largest non-partisan Latino voter participation organization in the US.

 Under the motto “su voto es su voz” (“your vote is your voice”), the organization has helped the Latino vote grow from 2.1 million at the start of SVREP to 15.5 million today.
-It has also fought for the voting rights of Indians, Blacks, and other marginalized groups.
+It has also fought for the voting rights of Native Americans, the Black community, and other marginalized groups.

 8. The Americans With Disabilities Act